sevenofseven/website/content/episode/minutes1-7.md

 +++
-Description = "We introduce ourselves and talk about the first SEVEN minutes of Andy Sidaris' Seven" Date = 2019-09-01T13:43:56-04:00
+Description = "We introduce ourselves and talk about the first SEVEN minutes of Andy Sidaris' Seven."
+Date = 2019-09-01T13:43:56-04:00
 PublishDate = 2019-09-01T13:43:56-04:00
 podcast_file = "seven-of-seven-ep1.mp3"